-Everyone who has ever been on Community Supervision, also known as Probation, knows that an additional arrest on any charge will almost always get your probation revoked.
-Not everyone understands that other types of probation violation are often just as serious, including:
+Everyone who has ever been on Community Supervision, also known as Probation, knows that an additional arrest on any charge is a probation violation, and will almost certainly result in revocation of the probation.
+Not everyone understands that other types of probation violations are often just as serious, including:

 - Not doing court-ordered community service and programs